-In 2013, just under 1 million teenagers reported having car accidents (and many teenage accidents go unreported), resulting in over 373,000 injuries and 2,937 deaths.
-According to the CDC – an average of six teenagers die each day in car accidents in America.
+Approximately five hundred thousand teenagers report having a car accident annually (and many teenage accidents go unreported), resulting in hundreds of thousands of injuries and thousands of deaths.
+According to the CDC – an average of seven teenagers die each day in car accidents in America.

 And some researchers estimate that one in four teenagers will be in a car accident within their first six months of driving.

-What are the biggest risk factors for car accidents with these drivers?
+What are the most significant risk factors for car accidents with these drivers?

 - Driving with passengers in the car – particularly teenage passengers.
 And not surprisingly, boys driving other boys are far more likely to have a car accident than when boys are driving girls.

 - Cell phones.
 Researchers installed cameras in the cars of teenage drivers to monitor driving behaviors.
 Know what they found?
 Even when kids knew they were being watched, they still used their cell phones to text, place calls, and check Instagram and Facebook at least once on every single trip they made – even if traveling only a very short distance.

 - Alcohol and drugs.
 Almost one-third of all teenage drivers killed in a car accident were intoxicated at the time of the accident.

 What can a parent do to protect their young drivers?